zcrayman/tut-data/README.ftl.md

 ![Yummy Noodle Bar](images/yummynoodle.jpg)

-You will extend the Yummmy Noodle Bar's internal application to:
+You will extend the Yummmy Noodle Bar's application to:

 - Store Menu data in MongoDB.
 - Store Order data in a Relational Database.